 The Association remains strong and has established many successful partnerships with local government and non government organisations which enables delivery of various clinical services for women at the Centre.

-The Centre Opening Times are:
+The Centre Opening Times during the COVID19 restrictions are: